 - Cancellation notice periods (30–90 days is standard)

-- Performance clauses — what happens if guard quality declines?
+- Performance clauses.
+What happens if guard quality declines?

 Be cautious of companies requiring multi-year contracts with no performance exit clauses.